MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-siem.md

 ### Step 2 – Validate the successful data delivery to your SIEM

+Use the following steps to validate your configuration:

-1. Connect to your SIEM and validate that new data is received from the new SIEM Agent that you configured.
+1. Connect to your SIEM and check that new data is received from the new SIEM agent that you configured.

+> [!NOTE]
-1. The agent will only send activities from the timeframe of the issue, which you were alerted on.
+> The agent will only send activities in the timeframe of the issue on which you were alerted.

+1. If data is not received by your SIEM, then on the new SIEM agent machine, try listening to the port that you configured to forward activities to see if data is being sent from the agent to the SIEM.
+For example, run `netcat -l <port>` where `<port>` is the previously configured port number.

+> [!NOTE]
+> If you are using `ncat`, make sure you specify the ipv4 flag `-4`.

+1. If data is being sent by the agent but not received by your SIEM, check the SIEM agent log.
+If you can see "connection refused" messages, make sure that your SIEM agent is configured to use TLS 1.2 or newer.

 ### Step 3 – Remove the Recovery SIEM agent

 1. The recovery SIEM agent will automatically stop sending data and be disabled once it reaches the end date.
 1. Validate in your SIEM that no new data is sent by the recovery SIEM agent.
 1. Stop the execution of the agent on your machine.
-1. In the portal, go to SIEM Agent page, and remove the Recovery SIEM Agent.
+1. In the portal, go to the SIEM Agent page and remove the recovery SIEM agent.
 1. Make sure your original SIEM Agent is still running properly.

 ## General troubleshooting